11heathcliff11/flash_Google-router_AC-1304/README.md

 * Powered the hub via a powerbank, any powerbank will suffice
 * Any other USB hub or dock will work as long it connects via USB C and has power
 * Ensure the hub or dock has power because the Google Wifi router AC-1304 only has one USB C port for both power and data
+* To reboot, unplug power, wait for 15 seconds, replug power, it takes few minutes for router to restart so be patient
+* For more info, visit: https://openwrt.org/toh/google/wifi
+* OEM stock firmware image & OpenWRT image are available under "Installation" heading at: https://openwrt.org/toh/google/wifi
+* You will require "OEM Firmware" image to restore stock firmware
+* You will also require "Factory image" to flash OpenWRT image
+* It is best practice to restore stock firmware first lest you run into any issues

 ******